suurjaak/Skyperious/README.md

 - search across all messages and contacts
 - browse chat history and export as HTML, see chat statistics
 - import contacts from a CSV file to your Skype contacts
-- view any database table and export their data
+- view any database table and export their data, fix database corruption
 - change, add or delete data in any table
 - execute direct SQL queries

-You can also compare two Skype databases, scan for differences in chats and contacts, and copy them from one database to another.
-As Skype uses local files to store conversation history, older messages tend to be lost when computers get upgraded or changed; and message history can even differ on currently active computers.
-Skyperious can restore the missing conversations into your current message database.
+and
+- synchronize messages in two Skype databases: keep chat history up-to-date on different computers, or restore missing messages from older files into the current one

 Additionally, Skyperious doubles as a useful database browser for any SQLite file.